fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 KubeConfigs with `cmd-path` in them likely won't work without a custom, per-provider installation of kustomize-controller.

-When both `spec.kubeConfig` and `spec.ServiceAccountName` are specified, the controller will impersonate the service account on the target cluster.
+When both `.spec.kubeConfig` and `.spec.ServiceAccountName` are specified, the controller will impersonate the service account on the target cluster.

-For more information, see [Remote Clusters/Cluster-API](#remote-clusterscluster-api).
+For more information, see [remote clusters/Cluster-API](#remote-clusterscluster-api).

 ### Decryption

-`spec.decryption` holds the decryption configuration to decrypt Secrets that are a part of the Kustomization.
-Since, Secrets are either plain text or `base64` encoded, its extremely unsafe to store them as it is in a public or private Git repository.
-In order to store them safely, you can use [Mozilla SOPS](https://github.com/mozilla/sops) and encrypt your Kubernetes Secrets data with [age](https://age-encryption.org/v1/) and [OpenPGP](https://www.openpgp.org) keys, or with provider implementations like Azure Key Vault, GCP KMS or Hashicorp Vault.
+`.spec.decryption` is an optional field to specify the configuration to decrypt Secrets that are a part of the Kustomization.

+Since Secrets are either plain text or `base64` encoded, it's unsafe to store them in plain text in a public or private Git repository.
+In order to store them safely, you can use [Mozilla SOPS](https://github.com/mozilla/sops) and encrypt your Kubernetes Secret data with [age](https://age-encryption.org/v1/) and/or [OpenPGP](https://www.openpgp.org) keys, or with provider implementations like Azure Key Vault, GCP KMS or Hashicorp Vault.

 **Note:** You should encrypt only the `data/stringData` section of the Kubernetes Secret, encrypting the `metadata`, `kind` or `apiVersion` fields is not supported.
 An easy way to do this is by appending `--encrypted-regex '^(data|stringData)$'` to your `sops --encrypt` command.

 It has two required fields:

-* `secretRef.name`: The name of the secret that contains the keys to be used for decryption.
+- `.secretRef.name`: The name of the secret that contains the keys to be used for decryption.
-* `provider`: The secrets decryption provider to be used.
+- `.provider`: The secrets decryption provider to be used.
 The only supported value at the moment is `sops`.

 ```yaml